Sparsity Learning Based Multiuser Detection in Grant-Free Massive-Device Multiple Access: RSL-MUD for Time-Slotted Grant-Free MaDMA

 where

 and

 are the effective channel and signal matrices, respectively.
-Note that $N \triangleq |\mathcal{N}|$, assumed to be known at the BS, is the number of active users in the considered time slot.
 With sparse packet generation described above, $\mathbf{X}$ is a sparse matrix with sparsity level $\gamma$.
-Moreover, since the symbols in user packets are generated i.i.d. from \eqref{eq_symbol_distribution_TS}, the entries in $\mathbf{X}$ are independent with each other.
+Moreover, since the symbols in the user packets are generated i.i.d. from \eqref{eq_symbol_distribution_TS}, the entries in $\mathbf{X}$ are independent with each other.
 That is, the non-zero entries are independently distributed in $\mathbf{X}$.
 We refer to this property as \textit{random sparsity}.

 In RSL-MUD, the BS jointly estimates $(\mathbf{H},\mathbf{X})$ following the maximum a posteriori probability (MAP) principle.
 Conditioning on $\mathbf{Y}$, the joint posterior pdf of $(\mathbf{H,X})$ is given by